srufai1/DSA/README.md

-Learning Web development using html, css, python and Javascript
+Learning Data structures and algorithms